developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

 reality is that in my opinion, there's a lot of room for improvement in their Helm charts[^ory-helm-charts].

+As such, we are using [Kustomization] in the following stack:

 Here's the tree structure before getting into the code:

 ```plaintext title="" linenums="0"